 Phase II, promulgated in 1999, addresses additional sources, including MS4s not regulated under Phase I, and small construction activity disturbing between 1 and 5 acres.
 In Vermont nine municipalities with municipal separate storm sewer systems (MS4) are required to come into compliance with this Phase II rule.

-In Vermont nine municipalities with municipal separate storm sewer systems (MS4) are required to come into compliance with this Phase II rule.
-These communities are Burlington, Colchester, Essex, Essex Junction, Milton, Shelburne, South Burlington, Williston, and Winooski.
+In Vermont nine municipalities with separate storm sewer systems are required to come into compliance with this Phase II rule.
 Three publicly owned ‘non-traditional’ separate storm sewer systems were also designated.
-These systems are owned or operated by the University of Vermont, Burlington International Airport and the Vermont Agency of Transportation.
+These systems are owned or operated by the Burlington International Airport, the University of Vermont, and the Vermont Agency of Transportation.
 The regulations apply to areas served by each MS4 that are located either within the Census Bureau urban census designated area or watersheds that are principally impaired by stormwater.